hafizaslami/papers/journal.md

 # Conclusions
 We made some grounf breaking discovery, aren't we great.
 There is more to do, give us more funding.

+# Figures
+This is where the figures go in a draft manuscript.